Gates Foundation sells stake in Britain's G4S

-LONDON Microsoft Corp (MSFT.O) co-founder Bill Gates has sold his entire stake in G4S Plc (GFS.L), the British security firm trying to bounce back from a series of scandals that have hurt its reputation and profits.
+LONDON Microsoft Corp co-founder Bill Gates has sold his entire stake in G4S Plc, the British security firm trying to bounce back from a series of scandals that have hurt its reputation and profits.

 Cascade Investment, a firm owned by Bill Gates that manages assets exclusively for the Bill & Melinda Gates Foundation Trust, had last June disclosed a stake in G4S, when its holding crossed the 3 percent threshold for the first time.